sameen7/Compiler/README.md

 Check the PDF file for more details.

-There are some test procedures in test folder.
+Test data in test folder.